Nominations for the 2016 Missouri Arts Awards are open!

 4. The length of time and/or intensity of the activity dedicated to the arts.

 Nominators may include additional materials, for example, resume, support letters, and news clippings, to illustrate the nominee's contribution to the arts.
-All supplemental materials must be in electronic form if submitted online (pdf., .txt, or Word document file) OR on 8.5"x11" paper if submitted by mail.
+All supplemental materials must be in electronic form (pdf, txt, or Word document file).
 Maximum length seven pages.
-Do not use sheet protectors.
-These materials will not be returned.

 Nominators may submit multiple nominations.
 In case of multiple categories for the same nominee, please submit a separate nomination form, narrative, and supplemental materials for each category.
 Ensure that the narrative and supplemental materials are tailored for each category.